David-DGC/Apple-Music-Preview-Windows-10-21H2/README.md

 4. Right click the **Installer.bat** file, and run it as administrator!

 You may see some errors in red, don't panic!
 These are usually because the dependencies the script is trying to install are already on your system or are there is a newer version installed.

+**Additional Steps for version 2004** - You will have to download the Microsoft Edge WebView2 Runtime (https://go.microsoft.com/fwlink/p/?LinkId=2124703) to use Apple Music or you'll get an error on starting the app.

+And that's it!

 If you encounter any issues, refer to the steps below. :)